lukso-network/docs/docs/contracts/introduction.md

 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------- | --------------------------- |
 | **Standard contracts** | One contract deployed per user.
 Deployed and initialized via a `constructor`.                                               | `LSP0ERC725Account.sol`     |
 | **Base contracts**     | Deploy one contract for all users.
 To be used as base contract behind proxies.
 Initialized via a `initalize(...)` function. | `LSP0ERC725AccountInit.sol` |

+## LSP Recipes

+Some of the LSP standards do not have a contract implementation as they represent **Metadata-Standards** to be used in the implementation contracts.

+Each contracts are not just related to one specific section.
+They could be used in different fashion and combination, with the **Universal Profile**, **Digital Asset**, and **NFT 2.0** contracts.

+For instance, the **Universal Profile Browser extension** comprises a set of contracts allow a better representation of the identity on the blockchain and better control over it.

 ## Further Information